OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 ### Large Changeset

-Rolling back a large change set is much, much harder than rolling back a small change set.
+Rolling back a large changeset is much, much harder than rolling back a small changeset.
 When you roll back, you cannot pick a specific change in a specific application's binaries to roll back.
 Everything goes, or none of it goes.
-If you have made dozens and dozens of changes, attempting to untangle the web of what to rollback could take just as long as rolling forward.
+If you have made dozens and dozens of changes, attempting to untangle the web of what to roll back could take just as long as rolling forward.

 If it has been a month or more since the last release to **Production**, we recommend **rolling forward**.
-If it has been a few hours since the last release, for example deploying to a **Test** or **QA** environment, then a **rollback** is suitable.
+If it has been a few hours since the last release, for example, deploying to a **Test** or **QA** environment, then a **rollback** is suitable.

 ### Database Rollbacks

 Rolling back code is much easier than rolling back a database **without data loss**.
-It becomes nearly impossible a database schema change once users start manipulating data.
+It becomes nearly impossible to roll back a database schema change once users start manipulating data.

 Consider the scenario in which a new table is added during a deployment.
 If you decide to roll back your application, you have two choices.

 1. Delete the table (either via script or database restore).
 2. Leave the table as-is.

 The previous version of the code _should_ run fine if the table is left as-is.
-After all, the previous version of the code wasn't aware of that table and won't reference it or insert data directly.
+After all, the previous code version wasn't aware of that table and won't reference it or insert data directly.
 However, there is no way to know for sure the code will work if the database changes weren't tested with the previous version of the code.
 A stored procedure, view, or function could now expect data in that new table.

-Restoring a backup will also result in data loss, any data changed by users since that backup will be lost.
-Restoring a database backup should be for disaster recovery or a emergency rollback.
+Restoring a backup will also result in data loss; any data changed by users since that backup will be lost.
+Restoring a database backup should be for disaster recovery or an emergency rollback.

 In the event you have a schema change in your database, we recommend **rolling forward**.

 ### Dependent Applications

-In a perfect world every service and project would be loosely coupled.
+In a perfect world, every service and project would be loosely coupled.
 While great in theory, the real world is often messy, and coupling exists.
-Services and their clients have an implied or explicit data contract, and can be tightly coupled together.
+Services and their clients have an implied or explicit data contract and can be tightly coupled together.
 If either the service or the client violates that contract, a failure will occur.

 Imagine the scenario where a credit card service introduces a new endpoint in version `3.1.0`.
 Your application makes a change to leverage that new endpoint.
-If version `3.1.0` of the credit card service was rolled out along with your application, and then a few days later rolled back to `3.0.0` that endpoint will no longer exist.
+If version `3.1.0` of the credit card service was rolled out along with your application and then rolled back to `3.0.0` a few days later, that endpoint would no longer exist.
 Any functionality your application depends on from that service would start failing.

-In the event you make a contract change, we recommend **rolling forward** unless all the dependent applications can be rolled back as well, or have fault tolerance built-in to handle missing endpoints or unexpected results.
+In the event you make a contract change, we recommend **rolling forward** unless all the dependent applications can be rolled back as well or have fault tolerance built-in to handle missing endpoints or unexpected results.

 ### Time since deployment

 A timer starts once a release is deployed.
-Once that timer reaches zero, the ability to rollback successfully, with minimal user impact, becomes impossible.
-The timer duration depends on the number of users and day-to-day importance of the application.
-An application used once a day by a dozen people can be rolled back days or even a week after the last deployment.
-Meanwhile a internal application used by everyone in the company for three hours a day might have a few business hours before a rollback becomes impossible.
+Once that timer reaches zero, the ability to roll back successfully becomes impossible with minimal user impact.
+The timer duration depends on the number of users and the day-to-day importance of the application.
+An application used by a dozen people once a day can be rolled back days or even a week after the last deployment.
+Meanwhile, an internal application used by everyone in the company for three hours a day might have a few business hours before a rollback becomes impossible.

 That is due to user perception.
 If a release with a new feature and several bug fixes is deployed, users _will_ notice when a rollback occurs.
-Either they will see the feature disappears or a bug they thought was fixed happens again.
+Either they will see the feature disappears, or a bug they thought was fixed happens again.

 Generally, unless a showstopping bug is found, limit rollbacks to outage windows.
 Once the userbase starts using the new release, we recommend **rolling forward**.

 ## Staging Your Deployments

 In our experience, deployments (and rollbacks) have the highest chance of success when deployed to the target environment in a "staging" area on your production servers.
 The deployment is then verified, and assuming verification passes, the "staging" area becomes live.
-If there is a problem, the deployment is aborted, and all the pre-exiting configuration remains untouched.
+If there is a problem, the deployment is aborted, and all the pre-existing configuration remains untouched.

 That is the core concept around deployment patterns: